-For both funding sources, eligible grant applicants are local public agencies and non-profit organizations, as defined in Appendix B.
+Eligible grant applicants are local public agencies and non-profit organizations, as defined in Appendix B. Federally recognized Tribes can be members of a Joint Powers Agreement (JPA), per Government Code §6500 et seq.

 For the IRWM Implementation Grant Program, the grant applicant is the agency submitting an application on behalf of an IRWM region.
 The grant applicant is also the agency that would enter into an agreement with the State, should the application be successful.
-Other IRWM stakeholder or partner entities, as defined in CWC §10541(g), may be part of the proposal as a project proponent and access grant funding through their relationship with the applicant, at DWR's discretion.
+Tribes, partner entities, or IRWM stakeholders, as defined in CWC §10541(g), may be part of the proposal as a project proponent and access grant funding through their relationship with the applicant, at DWR's discretion.